starikov03/Movie_Project/README.md

 There are also many additional features, but you need to see them by yourself)

 Plans:
-1. Rewrite the site to Typescripte
+1. Rewrite the site to Typescript
 2. Perform additional refactoring
 3. Finish UI